 Whiteheads are a kind of acne which form as little white spots that can burst out from skin unexpectedly and cause unsightly and displeasing outbreaks.
 They may not cause blemishes or scarring but can spoil your look and thwart your self-confidence altogether.

 What Are Whiteheads On Nose?

-Whiteheads are stubborn type of acne that are formed due to clogged pores.
-Being a part of the T-zone, nose is a highly vulnerable place for whiteheads due to its oily nature.
+Whiteheads are a stubborn type of acne that is formed due to clogged pores.
+Being a part of the T-zone, the nose is a highly vulnerable place for whiteheads due to its oily nature.
 Whiteheads are created when the pores are filled with excess sebum (body’s natural oil), debris, dirt or dead skin cells.
 The clogged pore hardens and leads to small bumps with white tips.
 These bulging bumps that rise within the hair follicle walls are called whiteheads.

-Whiteheads vs Blackheads On Nose
+Blackheads And Whiteheads On Nose

-Blackheads on nose are often deeply embedded as compared to whiteheads.
+Blackheads on the nose are often deeply embedded as compared to whiteheads.
 They are open comedones/ pores that are filled with sebum or dirt.
 The debris collected inside the pore oxidizes upon contact with air, leading to hardening of the sebum/ dirt.
 When the hardened sebum mixes with melanin (natural skin pigment), it becomes black in colour.
 This is known as a blackhead.
 They last a lot longer and are more difficult to treat in comparison to whiteheads.

 What Causes Whiteheads On Nose?

 Whiteheads may not be painful but they can be troublesome.
 But what is the underlying cause that creates these tiny little monsters?